Divided surface bug

 A known ‘bug’ within Revit is how planar trapezoidal surfaces are divided.
 Revit takes the liberty of ‘optimising’ the divisions by treating the surface as a trimmed surface and cropping the UV divisions.
 There is no way to prevent Revit from doing this, even if you are in Dynamo.
-This can causes major problems, as often one needs the UV divisions to follow the surface, not some imaginary trimmed surface.
+This automation can cause significant problems, as often one needs the UV divisions to follow the surface, not some imaginary trimmed surface.

-In order to make the trapezoidal surface with a skewed UV grid, there are a few workaround options.
+There are a few workaround options to make the trapezoidal surface with a skewed UV grid.
 Unfortunately, none of them are great.
-The first workaround is to displace one of the vertices a very small amount, say 1mm, so that the surface is not a pure plane.
-Clearly this is not ideal and very inaccurate.
+The first workaround is to displace one of the vertices a tiny amount, say 1mm so that the surface is not a real plane.
+This workaround is not ideal and very inaccurate.

 - Take the top and bottom edges and divide the path.

 - Set the number of points you want.
-This will be the V grid divisions.
+This number will be the V grid divisions.

 - Add reference lines between these nodes.
 Note: these cannot be used as intersects as they are not plane-based.